Anutin Charnvirakul: Early life and education

-Anutin Charnvirakul was born on 13 September 1966 in Bangkok into a Thai Chinese family of Cantonese descent, with ancestral roots in Guangdong, China.
-His nickname is "Noo" (หนู, lit.
-Rattus).
-He is the eldest son of Chavarat Charnvirakul, who served as acting Prime Minister and Minister of Interior during the premiership of Abhisit Vejjajiva, and Tassanee Charnvirakul, former director and chairwoman of Sino-Thai Engineering and Construction (STECON).
+Anutin Charnvirakul was born on 13 September 1966 in Bangkok into a Thai-Chinese family of Cantonese descent, with ancestral roots in Guangdong, China.
+His nickname is "Noo" (หนู, lit. 'mouse' or lit. 'rat').
+He is the eldest son of Chavarat Charnvirakul, who served as acting Prime Minister and Minister of Interior during the premiership of Abhisit Vejjajiva, and Tassanee Charnvirakul, the former director and chairwoman of Sino-Thai Engineering and Construction (STECON).
 His father is also the founder of the company.
 Anutin has two siblings: a younger brother, Masthawin Charnvirakul, who serves as a director at Sino-Thai Engineering and Construction, and a younger sister, Anilrat Nitisaroj, who is a director of ST Property and Logistics.

-Anutin received his early education at Assumption College in Bangkok, before continuing his studies in the United States at Worcester Academy in Worcester, Massachusetts.
+Anutin received his early education at Assumption College in Bangkok before continuing his studies in the United States at Worcester Academy in Worcester, Massachusetts.
 In 1989, he obtained a Bachelor of Engineering degree from Hofstra University in Hempstead, New York.
 He later earned a Master of Business Administration degree from the Faculty of Commerce and Accountancy, Thammasat University in 1990.